postmanlabs/labs-docs/src/pages/docs/sending-requests/troubleshooting-api-requests.md

 warning: false
 ---

 There are many possible reasons for your API requests not behaving as expected.
 You will see a message if Postman isn't able to send your request, or if it doesn't receive a response from the API you sent the request to.
-You can use Postman console to debug your requests, and can access logs <!-- TODO: why are we debugging the product if this is specifically about request troubleshooting -->

 ## Contents